Law 792 - Immigrant Family Legal Clinic

 J.D.
 Yale Law School, 2003

-This live-client clinic serves immigrant families on the site of the Robert F. Kennedy campus of six K-12 public schools located in Koreatown.
+This live-client clinic serves immigrant families on the site of the Robert F. Kennedy campus of six K-12 LAUSD public schools located in Koreatown.
 The location of this clinic will give students a unique opportunity to practice community lawyering – embedded in a trusted space where students, family members, educators, and community organizations all work closely and collaboratively with law students and lawyers on site.
 The clinic’s work involves individual representation of immigrant students and family members on immigration and employment matters, brief legal consultations on a range of additional issues, community outreach and education, and policy research and advocacy.
+During the COVID19 pandemic, we have adapted our casework and outreach to be largely remote.
+Students who are interested in limited live-client work with social distancing measures in place may have that option, but most of the work will be remote unless/until we get guidance from the University and LAUSD that we can transition back to in-person activities.